 Alison Garnham had been succeeded at the Hans Keller Archive in Cambridge by Susi Woodhouse, a senior music librarian and archivist of wide experience.
 With Hans’s centenary due in 2019, Susi and Alison were determined not only to complete the catalogue of his archive, but also to collaborate on a new biography to mark the occasion.
 This was to become Hans Keller 1919-1985: A musician in dialogue with his times, published by Routledge in 2019.
 In the same year, Christopher Wintle’s Plumbago Books brought out its sixth Keller publication for the centenary: Hans’s famous lectures on Beethoven’s Op.130 quartet.

-Institutional interest in Milein’s archive was now growing apace and Andrea Rauter facilitated two particularly important acquisitions in 2017.
+Institutional interest in Milein’s work was now growing apace and Andrea Rauter facilitated two particularly important acquisitions in 2017.
 The Royal College of Music Museum acquired 1,300 portraits of musicians, which a grant from the Pilgrim Trust enabled to be fully documented and digitised.
-A permanent display of Milein’s work is now planned for the Museum’s new building.
+A permanent display of Milein’s work is now on view in the Museum’s new building.
 Also in 2017, a large collection of Milein’s images of dancers was acquired by the University of Salzburg, as part of its Music and Migration Collection.
 This comprises 260 drawings, 100 etchings and 8 oil paintings, together with sketchbooks and other materials related to dance.